Harsh111111111111111/Pneumonia-Detection/README.md

 This project uses a Convolutional Neural Network (CNN) to detect pneumonia from chest X-ray images.
 Model trained separately and loaded into Flask web application.

+This project is a PAID offering.

+The trained CNN model file (.h5), complete runnable setup, and full access are provided ONLY after successful payment.

+Price: ₹2,499 (one-time)

+Payment is required before sharing:
+- Trained model file
+- Private download access
+- Setup & execution support

+To proceed with payment and access, please contact via email.

+📧 Email: harshlavaniya11@gmail.com

+Note:
+No files or links will be shared without payment.
+The model is intentionally kept private to prevent misuse.

 ### How to Run

 pip install -r requirements.txt